Becksteinlab/BornProfiler/README.rst

 .. _APBS: http://www.poissonboltzmann.org/apbs

+..
+Warning:: This software is under development and should not be
+             relied upon yet.
+Feedback in the form of bug reports and pull requests is welcome.

 Features
 ========

-The BornProfiler package helps setting up Poisson-Boltzmann calculations of the electrostatic potential of mean force of an ion in a pore or channel under the influence of a membrane.
-The membrane is modelled as a dielectric slab of epsilon=2.
+The *BornProfiler* package helps setting up Poisson-Boltzmann calculations of the electrostatic potential of mean force of an ion in a pore or channel under the influence of a membrane.
+The membrane is modelled as a dielectric slab of ε=2.

  * Provide a path (list of coordinates) and a PQR file of the protein as input.
  * A membrane can be defined with arbitrary thickness, z-position, and